shelleywong/CSCI211-Course-Materials/Programs/program03.md

 10. Implement the remainder of the commands one by one.
 Make sure each works before you move on.
 > Note: I recommend implementing `remove` last because if you make a mistake in `remove`, it can be very hard to track down.

-11. Write the destructor for `Vlist`.
+11. Write the destructor for `Vlist` and remember to use the `delete` operator on any memory that was allocated with `new`.
 12. Read the requirements carefully to make sure your program is complete.

 ## General Requirements